ThibaultLatrille/ThibaultLatrille.github.io/content/post/mutsel/index.md

 This last point suggests that some of the assumptions of the model, in particular concerning the assumed absence of epistatic interactions between sites, are potentially problematic.

 ## Software
-Bayesian implementation and instruction/documentation of a mutation-selection framework available at [https://github.com/ThibaultLatrille/bayescode](https://github.com/ThibaultLatrille/bayescode), with a conda package also available (*conda install \-c conda-forge \-c bioconda bayescode*).
+A Bayesian implementation and instruction/documentation of a mutation-selection framework available at [https://github.com/ThibaultLatrille/bayescode](https://github.com/ThibaultLatrille/bayescode), with a conda package also available (*conda install \-c conda-forge \-c bioconda bayescode*).